 - Add decades of service life

-- Save you money – pole restoration is often less than 20% than the cost of replacement
+- Saves you money – pole restoration is greatly reduced compared with the cost of replacement

 - Improve structural resiliency of the grid

 The Osmose method of pole reinforcing employs banding (strapping) as the method of fastening steel reinforcement to timber utility poles.
-The Osmose system specifically refers to these reinforcement profiles as “Trusses” to clearly distinguish from other reinforcement methods.
+The Osmose system specifically refers to these reinforcement profiles as “trusses” to clearly distinguish them from other reinforcement methods.
 The method of fastening in no way compromises the existing structure’s integrity as is the situation with bolting.
-The system is safe, efficient, reliable, cost effective, sustainable and most importantly durable.
+The system is safe, efficient, reliable, cost-effective, sustainable, and most importantly durable.

 How Trusses Work